-There is no better feeling than going for an interview for a job you really want and feeling like you are sailing through.
-You are answering the questions well, you are showcasing your fantastic experience and skillset and then the interviewer hits you with the one question that can stop the most prepared of interviewees in their tracks; what are your weaknesses?
+There is no better feeling than going for an interview for a job you really want.
+You are answering the questions well, you are showcasing your fantastic experience and skillset and then the interviewer hits you with the one question that can stop even the most prepared of interviewees in their tracks; what are your weaknesses?

 This is where you can either keep your cool and give a great answer or potentially say something that may affect your chances of getting the job.

-There are a few ways an interviewer can ask this question.
+There are a few ways an interviewer will ask this question.

 - What is your biggest weakness? – Sometimes they will just outright ask you what your weaknesses are.
 This is probably the best scenario from an interviewee point of view as it is direct and you can prepare for it

 - If I could ask your previous boss, what would they say your weaknesses are?
 This question is designed to see how self-aware you are and how you think you are perceived by colleagues and bosses

 - If you could change something about yourself, what would it be?
 This is a softer version of the questions above, but the answer should be fairly similar